-1. DESCRIPTION OF BUSINESS
+.
+DESCRIPTION OF BUSINESS

-The Company is a Vancouver-based mineral exploration and development company that is focused on the acquisition, exploration and development of district scale projects located within the Mexican silver belt.
+The Company is a Vancouver-based mineral exploration and development company that is focused on the acquisition, exploration and development of district scale projects located within the Americas.
 The Company's principal asset is the Company's 44% interest in the Juanicipio joint venture (the "Juanicipio Property") located in Mexico.
 The Company also owns a 100% interest in the Cinco de Mayo Property, also located in Mexico.